 Frequency.
 Challenger Tournaments will take place once every four (4) months.
 Please see section 3.2 (Dates) for the dates of the Challenger Tournaments.

 four (4) finalists from the previous two (2) Open Tournaments;

 two (2) wild card invites decided by CD PROJEKT RED at its sole and absolute discretion;

-one (1) Participant with the highest total Crown Points accumulated throughout the two (2) previous Pro Ladder Seasons any Third Party Tournaments in that period (with the exception of December 2017 Challenger Tournament where all the Crown Points accumulated from the first day of Gwent Masters until the end of first Pro Ladder Season will be taken into account) and the previous two (2) Open Tournaments; and
+one (1) Participant with the highest total Crown Points accumulated via: placing in the top-200 in any of the two (2) previous Pro Ladder Seasons final leaderboards, participating in any Third Party Tournaments in that period (with the exception of December 2017 Challenger Tournament where all the Crown Points accumulated from the first day of Gwent Masters until the end of first Pro Ladder Season will be taken into account) and participating in the previous two (2) Open Tournaments; and

 the winner of the previous Challenger Tournament.

 Alternative and Replacement Participant Selection.
 If: (a) a Participant or Participants meet multiple different Challenger Tournament qualification criteria as outlined in section 6.2 (Participant Qualification Criteria) above (e.g. a Participant reached the final in the previous two (2) Open Tournaments or the previous Challenger Tournament winner is also an Open Tournament finalist); or (b) for any reason a qualifying or invited Participant cannot attend the Challenger Tournament (e.g. due to scheduling or visa issues or because a Participant’s invite has been withdrawn by CD PROJEKT RED), CD PROJEKT RED will invite alternative eligible Participants with the next highest total Crown Points (calculated as described in section 6.2(c) above) until a total of eight (8) Participants have been chosen and are able to attend.